reyhan1994/radiology-agent-adk-capstone/README.md

 The pipeline integrates deep learning with modular, autonomous agents—each responsible for a specific clinical task.

-Unlike traditional single-model workflows, this project highlights Agentic AI, the core theme of the Kaggle Capstone
+Unlike traditional single-model workflows, this project highlights Agentic AI, the core theme of the Kaggle Capstone.

 ### 🤖 Agent Architecture